aimeeallen94/time-to-pause/README.md

 - I saved all my files.
 In the terminal I added my files to GitHub using git add ., git commit -m 'Deployment commit' and git push.
 - From here I returned to my project in Heroku, I selected the Deploy tab, in the 'Deployment Method' I selected GitHub.
 In the textbox that appeared I entered my apps name as it appeared on GitHub confirmed it was the correct project.
 I scrolled down to the 'Manual Deploy' option and selected 'Deploy Branch'.
 I wacthed my build logs from here and selected to open the app once it was complete.

+## Deployment
+This project was deployed in the following steps:
+- I ensured DEBUG was set to false in my settings.py file.
+- In Heroku, I opened my timetopause app, the setting and revealed config vars and I removed the variable  'DISABLE_COLLECTSTATIC with a value of 1'.
+- I pushed all changes to my project using git add . , git commit -m 'Final deployment commit', git push.
+- As my GitHub is already connected to Heroku I next selected the Deploy tag and scrolled down to the bottom and selected the repository I wanted to deploy.
+- Next I seleceted 'Deploy Branch' and watched the build logs.
+- I selected to open my app once it was complete.

 ## Features to be Implemented
 Features I would like to implement as a long term goal to further enhance user experience would be:
 - I would like to further enhance this blog page by allowing members to create their own blog posts and once approved will display on the main blog page where others can interact with.